 Ground source heat pumps provide clean energy; by their very nature, they are renewable and sustainable.
 But did you know they can cut air pollution and reduce CO2?
 As electrically driven appliances with no combustion, ground source heat pumps emit no point-of-use emissions or any air pollution.

-Poor air quality can be a huge risk to public health, with 4 million people dying every year due to exposure.
+Poor air quality can be a huge risk to public health.
+A 2020 study suggests 17,000 premature deaths could be prevented each year by reducing mortality and diseases linked to poor air quality.
 Examining the culprits of air pollution and the cost to society, Kensa explains how ground source heat pumps can reduce carbon emissions and combat pollutants – helping the UK to achieve net-zero emissions by 2050.

 Air pollution comes in three main forms: particulates, Nitrogen Oxide (NOx) and Sulphur Oxide (SOx).
 These are pollutants that contaminate the air, posing a significant threat to the planet and public health.

 What causes air pollution?

 Air pollution is mainly caused by vehicle transport, but there is also a significant contribution from combustion heating systems that burn gas, oil, LPG or biomass to produce heat.

 The pollution is quite literally all around us.
 According to global statistics from the World Health Organisation (WHO), 9 out of 10 people breathe in air containing high-level pollutants.
 Poor air quality can be a huge risk to public health, and fossil fuel production is said to be behind 4 million premature deaths a year around the globe due to exposure.